fguisso/MEVN-Dockerized/README.md

 gulp

-// after babel crete a dist folder, for execute localy
+// after babel crete a dist folder, copy server in dist folder and run:

 yarn run start
 //or